0xPolygonID/issuer-node/README.md

 ISSUER_VAULT_USERPASS_AUTH_PASSWORD=your_new_password
 #ISSUER_KEY_STORE_TOKEN=<Key Store Vault Token>
 ```
-with the code above, the vault will be initialized with the user and pass authentication method and the root token will be disabled.
+with the code above, the vault will be initialized with the user and pass authentication method and the root token will
+be disabled.
+You can change the password as many times as you want, but you will need to update the `.env-issuer` file
+after running the command above.

 #### Create Issuer DID